The concentration in international and comparative law is designed to give students a broad foundation in international

 - Colloquia attendance and three critical summaries

 Students must show significant participation in Center for International and Comparative Law activities, including co-curricular undertakings with student involvement and written reflection.
 Students must attend at least three Center for International and Comparative Law or International Law Student Association speaker events and submit three critical summaries over the course of their law school career.
 Students are encouraged to begin fulfilling this requirement during their first year of law school.
 Part-time evening students and students with documented class conflicts may view recorded presentations to fulfill the attendance requirement.
 The critical summaries should consist of a two-page evaluation of the information presented by the speaker and the student’s evaluation of the presentation.
-If a student is interested in writing a critical summary on a speaker event that is not organized by the Center for International and Comparative Law or by the International Law Student Association, the student must receive pre-approval from the Assistant Director for the Center for International and Comparative Law, Prof. Ira H. Trako.
+If a student is interested in writing a critical summary on a speaker event that is not organized by the Center for International and Comparative Law or by the International Law Student Association, the student must receive pre-approval from the Associate Director for the Center for International and Comparative Law, Prof. Ira H. Trako.
 Summaries are due within 30 days of the presentation.
-Summaries are not accepted after the end of semester in which presentation occurred and should be submitted to the Assistant Director, Center for International and Comparative Law.
+Summaries are not accepted after the end of semester in which presentation occurred and should be submitted to the Associate Director, Center for International and Comparative Law.

 Please Note: Directed research projects and seminar papers that fulfill the substantial writing requirement must be approved in advance.
 If the paper is written for a seminar or class offered through CICL, that faculty member will review the paper for the writing requirement.
 If the paper is written for a class outside of CICL, the topic must be pre-approved and subsequently reviewed by a member of the CICL faculty with that area of expertise.

-Each student planning to obtain the concentration must complete the application for a concentration in international and comparative law and return it to Assistant Director Ira Herenda Trako in room 937.
+Each student planning to obtain the concentration must complete the application for a concentration in international and comparative law and return it to Associate Director Ira Herenda Trako in room 937.

 - Anthropology of Law